-This week I’ll be chatting with Sarah Peck, about the book Mating in Captivity by Esther Perel.
+This week I’ll be chatting with Sarah Peck about the book Mating in Captivity by Esther Perel.
 We’ll go over a summary of some of the main points, our favorite takeaways, and our personal experiences applying these lessons to our lives.

-The feeling after reading this book:
+The feeling after reading Mating In Captivity:

 A sense of clarity about the differences between love, desire and monogamy (three words that are often used to refer to the same thing).

 The main idea of Mating in Captivity in less than 100 words

 In Mating in Captivity, Esther Perel asks the question, “How can you want, what you already have?”

 Love is about having; desire is about wanting.
 When you have too much desire you’re insecure and anxious.
 On the other hand, when you have too much love you’re too comfortable, you have too much security, and you feel trapped.

 The thesis of Mating in Captivity is that if you’d like to create passionate, long-lasting relationship you’ll need find a balance between your love and your desire.
 Perel gives her advice and tactics on how to find this balance.

 1. One person for all our needs – In modern love, we put one person at the center of our life, and we expect this one person to fill every external role in our life, for this one person to fill all our needs.